IrvingFSanchez/.Net-Programming/README.md

 ## 🙏 Acknowledgments

 - **Lewis University**: Under the guidance requirements for the B.S.
-Computer Science cirriculumn
+Computer Science curriculum.
 - **Professor [Dr. Ray Klump]**: For guiding us through the .NET Programming course.
 - **You**: For visiting this repository!
 If you find it useful, please give it a ⭐!